yeltsinvc/OpenAITransportation/mobility_data_analysis/shared_mobility/README.md

-# OpenAITransportation
+# Transportation Data Analysis Project

-This is a project to bring together the different computational tools used in transportation engineering, particularly in traffic and transportation simulation and mobility data analysis.
+this project aims to analyze transportation data by determining the origin-destination matrix of trips and showcasing relevant statistics to understand mobility patterns.

 ## Requirements